• Visit World Heritage Sites in Kathmandu.

 Today will be another long day on the trek, we will be crossing our third of the three high passes, the Kongma La pass.
 It is a steep ascent to reach the summit of the Kongma La pass.
 The pass provides the most spectacular view of Mt.
 Lothse, Nuptse, Amadablam, Makalu, etc,.
 After the pass, we descend into the Chukung valley and finally to the village of Chukung for an overnight stay.
 Overnight in trekkers lodge.

 Day 15.
 Chukung Ri-Khumjung village(3800m)

 Today we will climb Chukkung Ri, it is situated above the Chukkung village and takes around 2-3 hrs for a round trip.
 The view of the Khumbu valley from the summit is outstanding.
-After spending sometimes we will descend down and trek downhill through rhododendron covered hills to the Sherpa village of Khumjung.
+After spending sometimes we will descend and trek downhill through rhododendron covered hills to the Sherpa village of Khumjung.
 Overnight in trekkers lodge.

 Day 16.
 Khumjung-Lukla(3800m/8-9hrs)

-Today we aim to reach Lukla for overnight.
-Although the hike is mostly downhill but the last leg from Namche to the Dudh Koshi could be relatively tricky due to its gradient.
+Today we aim to reach Lukla overnight.
+Although the hike is mostly downhill the last leg from Namche to the Dudh Koshi could be relatively tricky due to its gradient.
 Overnight in trekkers lodge.